 New Year’s has come and gone, and with it comes the excitement of a new year.
 It’s a time to start fresh, and what better way to do so than with a visit to Cape Cod?
 Although Cape Cod might not be the first place that comes to mind for a vacation in winter—it can be tempting to stay inside when it’s cold out—there are more than a few fun things that’ll convince you to go out and share in the excitement!

 Cape Cod has long been a place to escape the daily dreariness of normal life, and it makes for a great destination to start off the new year as well!
-Read on below and see why you should plan a trip to Cape Cod to begin 2018 in style.
+Read on below and see why you should experience a Cape Cod New Years in 2018.

 Being located in New England, Cape Cod has a long, important history in this country.
 You’ll find more than a few museums on Cape Cod, including the Cape Cod Museum of Art, Cape Cod Museum of Natural History, Chatham Railroad Museum, and many, many more.
 You’ll also find the Kennedy Compound, summer home to one of the most famous families in American history.
 There’s even an entire museum dedicated to their lives, the John F. Kennedy Museum in Hyannis.